robototechnic/smart_home_made_of_shit_and_sticks/libraries/OTA/README.md

 # Library for autoreset arduino and write sketch OTA.

-Communication occurs using HC-12
+Communication occurs using HC-12.
+You must set the baud rate of HC-12 to the same baud rate of arduino board when writing the sketch, you can see this in "boards.txt"

-Board restart occurs with an optocoupler
+The board is restarted by an optocoupler